forrestaj64/Red_vs_Blue/project2.md

     Mitigation: Blocking the Port Scan

-    We need to detect future port scans and alarm.
+    We need to detect future port scans and alarm on detection.

     We can monitor the logs of recently dropped packets (iptables) and have a tool take action based on the threshold.